 Cater for Marketplace requirements

-In addition, it is expected that the federated login work will be completed during the next period.
+In addition, it is expected that the federated login work will be completed.

 Monitoring

-In next 6 months the task will work on following improvements:
+In the next 6 months the task will work on following improvements:

-For ARGO Compute Engine & Web API it is planned to create specification and implementation for API/APIv2 for data ingestion and separate of Availability/Reliability and Metric stores.
+For ARGO Compute Engine & Web API it is planned to create the specification and implementation for API/APIv2 for data ingestion and to separate the Availability/Reliability and Metric stores.
 Work towards general stability and performance improvements will be performed.

 ARGO EGI Web UI will be enhanced and initial support for federated logins using SAML and with IdP Discovery will be implemented.

-For ARGO Monitoring Engine the team will design and implement a probe development framework and of a workflow and necessary technical services for allowing product teams to publish and manage their probes.
+For ARGO Monitoring Engine the team will design and implement a probe development framework and a workflow and the necessary technical services in order to allow product teams to publish and manage their probes.
 It is planned to improve probe development guidelines documentation and implementation of Federated cloud probes.

 For ARGO EGI Connectors & Consumer, use of Compute Engine ingestion API will be implemented and stability and performance of the component will be improved.